p-beraldin/lending-data-cases/README.md

 ## The dataset

 The clients and loans tables translate the Lending operation of a Brazilian bank.
 All the loans have 90 days duration and no installments payments.
 The clients must pay at the pace that they see fit.
 The cost (interest) of the loan is fixed.
 The due amount of the loan is clearly stated for the client when the contract is issued.
-This means that it doesn't matter how fast the loan is repaid, the amount charged will remain unchanged.
+For this example, let’s suppose that it doesn't matter how fast the loan is repaid, the amount charged will remain unchanged despite the interest rate.

 Consider the current date to be Jan 25 of 2024